msteffan/fundamentals/02_know_your_computer/16_additional_resources.md

 The [Treehouse Command Line Tutorial](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) is a great resource to take another pass at learning the command line.

 We recommend you work on improving your [typing speed](https://typing.io/lessons) over the next two weeks, as well.
+You should target a speed of 40 WPM on the [Ruby on Rails](https://typing.io/lesson/ruby/rails/relation.rb/1) exercise.